Clicky

 What is scholarship stacking?

 If you win more scholarships, you may be able to stack them and enjoy more tuition reductions.
-But be aware that colleges and universities have strict rules about stacking scholarships, particularly when these are institutional scholarships.
+However, be aware that colleges and universities have strict rules about stacking scholarships, particularly when these are institutional scholarships.
 Students, however, may be allowed to stack external and endowed scholarships.

 Are there other government programs aside from FAFSA that single parents can access to make life easier for their families?